zmon/laravel-vue-notes/mapState-Vue.md

 # mapState Vue

-The following was found in https://forum.vuejs.org/t/dont-understand-how-to-use-mapstate-from-the-docs/14454/11 by [LinusBorg](https://forum.vuejs.org/u/LinusBorg)
+The following was found in [Don’t understand how to use mapState from the docs](https://forum.vuejs.org/t/dont-understand-how-to-use-mapstate-from-the-docs/14454/11) by [LinusBorg](https://forum.vuejs.org/u/LinusBorg)

 given this state: